-In the framework of the ITS Plans of the city, Bilbao’s investment has been oriented to promote public transport, user-centric information services (open data policy integrating static and dynamic standardized information), improve safety and reduce traffic congestion (new traffic management systems) and pollution .
+Bilbao is located right in the heart of a metropolitan area that extends along the estuary of the Nervión River and in the last 25 years has suffered an important urban transformation, from an industrial economy with heavy industry and harbour facilities to a service economy.
+Today, in the framework of the Intelligent Transport System Plans of the city, Bilbao’s investment has been oriented to promote public transport, user-centric information services (open data policy integrating static and dynamic standardized information), improve safety and reduce traffic congestion (new traffic management systems) and pollution .